Skip to main content

 How Do Hormonal Protocols Influence Brain Neurotransmitters?

-The influence of hormonal protocols on deep is also mediated by their effects on various neurotransmitter systems within the brain.
+The influence of hormonal protocols on deep sleep stages is also mediated by their effects on various neurotransmitter systems within the brain.
 Neurotransmitters are chemical messengers that transmit signals across synapses, playing a fundamental role in regulating mood, cognition, and sleep.

 Consider the role of GABA (gamma-aminobutyric acid), the primary inhibitory neurotransmitter in the central nervous system.
 Progesterone, through its neurosteroid metabolites like allopregnanolone, directly enhances GABAergic transmission.
 This action increases neuronal inhibition, leading to a calming effect and promoting the slow-wave activity characteristic of deep sleep.